Run Kubernetes on your Raspberry Pi cluster with k3s

 I have written an Ansible role to install k3s, and I use that same role every time I provision a new node in my cluster.
 You can find my k3s ansible role in my Github repository here:

-Ansible playbooks for common provisioning tasks for clusters - ikaruswill/cluster-ansible-roles
+Ansible playbooks for common provisioning tasks for clusters - ikaruswill/ansible-roles

 After cloning my repository, ensure that you have Python 3 and Ansible installed. modify the inventory.yml to include the hostnames of all the nodes in your cluster under the hosts key, then run the following command: